White Rocks Complex: Recent development attempts (2013–present)

 Following a change in government in 2013, Prime Minister Joseph Muscat announced that the proposed sports village would be relocated elsewhere and a fresh call for expressions of interest would be issued for the development of the site.
 In June 2014, the White Rocks project was reinitiated by Minister for the Economy, Investment, and Small Businesses Chris Cardona.

 By 2017, a consortium known as the White Rocks Development Consortium (WRDC) had emerged as the preferred bidder.
 The group included British property developers Richard and Ian Livingstone, as well as several prominent Maltese investors from the Bianchi Group, Bonnici Brothers, Mizzi Holdings, Elbros Construction, and the Alpine Group.
 Their proposal included plans for a seven-star hotel, residential and commercial units, and a large heritage park accessible to the public, with a total investment estimated at €400 million.

 However, in April 2017, the project stalled due to disagreements between the government and the WRDC over the value of the land.
 By 2019, the government had valued the White Rocks site at approximately €120 million, which was almost five times the €25 million offered by the investors.
-As of 2025, no resolution has been reached, and the site remains abandoned and undeveloped.
+As of 2025, no resolution had been reached, and the site remained abandoned and undeveloped.
+However, in November 2025, the Maltese government pledged to withdraw the development proposal and instead turn the site into a national park.